ltgcgo/docs/src/ltgc/tos.md

 ## Acceptable usage
 As a user of services offered by us, you agree to adhere to our [acceptable usage policy](./aup.html).
 Violations of AUP will result in a termination, and may result in your data made [available to law enforcement agencies](./privacy-policy.html#data-request).

+We encourage you to report abuses of our services with proof.
+We accept reports made via email at `abuse (at) ltgc (dot) cc`.

 ## Donation
 *This section is subject to changes as our legal status changes.*

-Donations made to the Lightingale Community should be without further conditions.
+We are not responsible for fulfilling any additional requirement attached to the donations made to us.

+## Software
+Lightingale Community is powered fully by and produces FOSS, fit under the definition set by the [Free Software Foundation](https://www.gnu.org/philosophy/free-sw.en.html#fs-definition).
+Further acknowledgements may be made in README files when we use software projects that require them.

+## Content
+Except for software, unless stated otherwise explicitly, content belongs to us is licensed under [CC BY-NC-SA 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Applicable law
 *This section is subject to changes as our legal status changes.*

 ## Legal contact
 *This section is subject to changes as our legal status changes.*

-Legal contacts can be filed via email to `legal (at) ltgc (dot) cc`.
+Legal contacts may be filed via email to `legal (at) ltgc (dot) cc`.
 We do not have a physical location available.